Lambdaphile/solvoyo-react-todo/README.md

 # :dart: Solvoyo React To-Do App [[`preview`]](https://genesis-algorithms.github.io/solvoyo-react-todo/)
 > `NOTE TO THE REVIEWER OF THIS CODE:` Please take time to check my implementation and documentation efforts.
-It's an elegant no copy/paste solution (I could complete the challenge under a hour with copy-pasting), but instead, I went the hard way and studied the ins and outs of ReactJS and I believe I came with an unique and elegant solution (in order to demonstrate my ambition as aspiring software engineer)...
+It's an elegant no copy/paste solution (I could complete the challenge under a hour with copy-pasting), but instead, I went the hard way and studied the ins and outs of ReactJS and I believe I came with an unique and above average solution (in order to demonstrate my ambition as aspiring software engineer)...
 Thank you for your attention!

 >  **Other than Git there's also a [Trello Board](https://trello.com/b/8yD27DLm/solvoyo-challenge) which contains aditional history about the project.**